Chepseron/care-pay-assignment/README.md

 2. Apache Tomcat or TOM EE
 3. MYSQL 5.7
 4. You can choose an IDE of your prefference netbeans/eclipse/intellij
-5. Theres is an application.properties file which you will edit to add to the database url and credentials.
+5. Theres is an application.properties file which you will configure the database url and credentials.
 The file path is springblog\src\main\resources

 ## Tests